home / mindset / academy / team / news / legal

 lowerleft.org

 In this workshop, situations may arise that could be emotionally or physically challenging for you.
-We are of course delighted to receive your booking, but it is even more important to us that you consider whether you currently have sufficient capacity for experiential spaces without therapeutic support and where your boundaries are (which are welcome to express in the workshop).
+The teacher is here to support you in returning to the flow of the work.
+However, we would like to remind you that this is not a therapeutic setting and the group can not be there to accompany you in your personal process.
+We’d of course be delighted by your registration, but it is even more important to us that you consider whether you currently have sufficient capacity for experiential work without therapeutic support and where your boundaries are (which you are welcome to express in the workshop).

 Cancellation

-Up to 6 weeks before you’ll get 80% back, up to 2 weeks before you’ll get 50% back.
+Up to 6 weeks before you’ll receive an 80% refund, up to 2 weeks before you’ll receive an 50% refund.
 Thereafter, the full participation fee will be due.

 It is always possible to appoint a replacement person.

-If the workshop has to be cancelled by the instructor or motionlab.cologne, you will be rebooked for a workshop of your choice in the three following months free of charge.
+If the workshop has to be cancelled by the instructor or motionlab.cologne you will receive an 100% refund.

 wiederholung als quelle für das experimentieren